The Lack of Sleep and Workplace Accidents

 While the onus for getting enough sleep lies primarily with the individual, employers can promote the idea of adequate sleep by implementing ideas such as the following:

-- Promote regular rest by the amount of time off employees receive.
+- First, promote regular rest by the amount of time off employees receive.

-- Provide regular rest breaks during the workday.
+- Second, provide frequent rest breaks during the workday.

-- Avoid shift lengths, such as those often found in hospitals, that often add to the number of mental errors.
+- Third, avoid shift lengths, such as those often found in hospitals, that often add to the number of mental errors.

-- Avoid requiring work beyond a regular shift, especially if a worker is obviously tired.
+- Fourth, avoid requiring work beyond a regular shift, especially if a worker is obviously tired.

-- Educate workers on the effects of inadequate sleep.
+- Finally, educate workers on the effects of inadequate sleep.